Emperor: Battle for Dune: Cast

 The game's storyline is told through full motion videos featuring notable actors.

 Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.

 Jason Kapalka of Computer Gaming World reviewed the game, saying it had "nice graphics, fun cinematics, some interesting units, and a fun interactive campaign map", but panned it for having "outdated graphics, iffy AI and pathfinding, crummy multiplayer, and an overwhelming sense of deja vu" as well as a lack of then standard control features in similar real-time strategy games.
+Star Dingo of GamePro said, "Emperor brings some cool little ideas to the table, but the game still feels more like a nifty 3D Dune-themed add-on pack for C&C than a whole new Westwood world.
+The game is well-polished, fast, and fun, however, even if it's not particularly original.
+Don't mess too much with a good thing, the House Westwood mantra goes."
 Jason Samuel of NextGen, however, said, "Fans who can't get enough of Westwood's particular brand of RTS or anyone who has missed a Westwood title from the past three or so years will enjoy Emperor: Battle for Dune.
 Everyone else needs to decide if they want more of what they've seen before."